 Pam Hinks became interested in Genealogy some 40 years ago whilst researching her family history.
 At the time of starting her research things were somewhat different from today.

 Some years ago Pam contacted the late Bill Gwilliam and arranged to meet him together with his son David with a view to ask permission to place some of Bill's work on the net for all to benefit from, Bill and his son happily agreed.
-Whilst adding various information to the site, a lot of time was spent searching through file after file, in some parts amendments were made eg.when a building changed etc and now the more recent changes of Worcester and it's people will continue to be researched and added to the site.
+Whilst adding various information to the site, a lot of time was spent searching through record after record, in some parts amendments were made eg.when a building changed etc and now the more recent changes of Worcester and it's people will continue to be researched and added to the site, this site is to keep the real people of Worcestershire through many centuries to more modern times that we can all learn from their real life experiences.

 Watch this space .....